A multishift, multipole rational QZ method with aggressive early deflation: The implemented algorithm and heuristics

-\item Compute $m$ shifts as the eigenvalues of the trailing $m{\times}m$ block with the RQZ method and introduce these as consecutive poles in the first $m$ subdiagonal positions of the block Hessenberg pencil.
-This is achieved by using the operations of \Cref{ssec:manipulating}.
-The involved transformations are accumulated and the pencil is updated by level 3 BLAS matrix-matrix multiplication.
+\item Check for interior deflations to select the active part of the matrix. \item AED at the top. \begin{enumerate} \item Check for deflations at the upper-left side of the pencil using AED.
+If sufficient eigenvalues are found redo the AED. \item Take $n_s$ undeflated eigenvalues to be introduced as poles at the end of the pencil in III(c). \end{enumerate} \item AED at the bottom. \begin{enumerate} \item Check for deflations at the bottom-right side of the pencil using AED, and repeat if necessary. \item Store $n_s$ undeflated eigenvalues to be introduced as shift-poles.

-\item Chase the batch of $m$ shifts to the last $m$ positions on the subdiagonal of the block Hessenberg pencil.
-The chasing is performed by repeatedly swapping the $m$ shifts with the next $k$ poles.
-Every time one sequence of swaps is computed, all transformations are accumulated and the pencil is updated by level 3 BLAS matrix-matrix multiplication.
+\item The undeflated eigenvalues from II(b) are introduced as poles at the bottom and moved to the top of the window\footnote{They must be moved to the top of the window, otherwise the next AED step removes them again.}. \end{enumerate}

-\item Check for deflations at the bottom-right side of the pencil using AED with window size $w_e$.
+\item Initiate the sweep by introducing $n_s$ shift-poles from step III(b).
+The involved transformations are accumulated and the pencil is updated by level~3 BLAS matrix-matrix multiplication.

-\item Compute $m$ poles as the eigenvalues of the leading $m{\times}m$ block with the RQZ method and introduce these as consecutive poles in the last $m$ subdiagonal positions of the block Hessenberg pencil.
-This is achieved by using the operations of \Cref{ssec:manipulating}.
-The involved transformations are accumulated and the pencil is updated by level 3 BLAS matrix-matrix multiplication.
+\item Chase the batch of $n_s$ shift-poles to the last $n_s$ positions on the subdiagonal of the block Hessenberg pencil.
+The chasing is performed by repeatedly swapping the $n_s$ shift-poles with the next $k$ poles thereby using blocking.

 \end{enumerate}